WDI-SEA/M1L5.1-functions-wbp/readme.md

 You work for a company that publishes a small digital storefront that sells promotional goods for touring bands.
 The codebase is old, and many developers with different preferences for function syntax have worked on it over the past few years.

 Your job is refactoring some parts of the code to reduce unnecessary repetition (DRY: Don't Repeat Yourself).
-There are also some .
+There is also some debugging to do as well.

 ---